 Prepaid AT&T MVNO Cricket Wireless also now supports nationwide 5G on all of its plans.
 So if you're looking for a cheap way to try out AT&T's 5G, Cricket is a great option.

 AT&T 5G is available in a lot of locations.
 Rather than list every single city that's included, use AT&T's official coverage map (opens in new tab) to see if you can access the network.

 Low-band and mmWave working together

 Just about every wireless provider has its eye on 5G, and that's no different for UScellular.
 UScellular provides great wireless service in a much smaller area than the big three, with most of its efforts focused on Iowa and Wisconsin.
 Still, this hasn't stopped UScellular from building a very respectable low-band 5G network on its 600MHz spectrum in many of the areas it serves across the nation.
+The carrier also has some licenses for mid-range spectrum that it can use to bolster its 5G coverage.
 If you love your UScellular service, you don't need to switch to get 5G.
-Check UScellular coverage map (opens in new tab) to see its current coverage.

 When Samuel is not writing about networking or 5G at Android Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.